grantmcdermott/R-intro/regression-intro.md

 ## Dummy variables as *factors*

 The simplest (and least efficient) way to include fixed effects in a regression model is, of course, to use dummy variables.
-Compared to other statistical lanaguages (*cough* Stata *cough*), R has a very convenient framework for evaluating dummy variables in a regression: You simply specify the variable of interest as a factor.
+Compared to other statistical lanaguages, R has a very convenient framework for evaluating dummy variables in a regression: You simply specify the variable of interest as a factor.
 R will take care of everything else for you.^[No need to tabulate/append a whole new matrix of binary variables.]

 ```r